 Audit-related fees consist of assurance and related services by our company's external auditors that are reasonably related to the performance of the audit or review of our company's quarterly financial statements and are not reported above under "Audit Fees."
-Our company did not incur any non-audit fees in 2019.
-Our company paid RBSM LLP \$12,000 for audit-related fees in the years ended December 31, 2018 and \$15,000 for December 31, 2017.
+During 2021, RBSM LLP charged the company \$6,000 to provide access to their files to Harbourside CPA, the incoming auditor, and \$15,000 to review and sign the 2021 20-F document.
+Our company did not incur any non-audit fees in 2022 or in 2020.